Motorcycle Accidents are becoming Inevitable In Arizona

 Motorcycle Accidents Typically Cause Very Devastating And Serious Injury

 Head-on collisions are devastating enough for opposing motor vehicles where the driver is essentially encased in a steel chamber, but they are exponentially more devastating for motorcycle operators and their passengers who are on two wheels enjoying the open air that motorcyclists love.

 Here in Chandler Arizona, traffic lane splitters and traffic weavers are nothing but thrill-seekers waiting for “their ticket to be punched” and present an unnecessary danger for themselves, as well as all other drivers and passengers on the roads they share.

 As to the speeding and alcohol dangers, this is self-explanatory and really needs no comment, unless you’ve been living under a rock for a long time!

 Road hazards are especially dangerous for motorcycle operators.
-When you hit a pot hole while operating a car, truck or sports utility vehicle you feel a slight bump and, typically, it doesn’t change your course of travel, but for motorcycle operators when you hit a pothole your whole world can change in a moment’s notice.
+When you hit a pothole while operating a car, truck, or sports utility vehicle you feel a slight bump, and, typically, it doesn’t change your course of travel, but for motorcycle operators when you hit a pothole your whole world is is can change in a moment’s notice.
 Two wheels are much less stable than four wheels, especially in the situation of potholes and uneven pavement.
 By the way, uneven pavement presents a very dangerous scenario when construction is taking place and the pavement is at different heights while the workers lay down different layers as the job progresses.